MaryumShabbir/MaryumShabbir/README.md

 ### Hi there 👋, I’m Maryum.
 #### Software Developer

-A Software Engineer with broad experience in software development and a passion for innovative AI technologies.
+A Software developer with broad experience in software development and a passion for innovative AI technologies.
 I thrive in environments that challenge my technical abilities and allow for impactful solutions.
 I have a strong foundation in both front and back-end development and am constantly exploring new technological frontiers.

 - 🔭 I’m currently working on  I’m currently working on SchoolWheels, a React Native app for safer school commutes.ge.
 - 👯 I’m looking to collaborate on I'm looking to collaborate on Android projects.